Idle Free Zones campaign

-Now we're working to bring the campaign to Wenatchee and Eastmont public elementary schools.
+Now we're working to bring the campaign to local elementary schools.
 Even young students can participate by collecting data by counting how many minutes they see cars idling at pick-up time.
 Then they educate their parents on why they should turn off their engines while they're waiting (for cleaner air, healthier lungs, and to save money) and can have parents sign a pledge.
 Then the kids can observe again and see if they made a difference!

-This program is sponsored by Columbia Valley Community Health and Confluence Health.
+This program is sponsored by Columbia Valley Community Health, Confluence Health, and Cascade Medical.
 For more information on idling, read this from the Department of Energy.

 We are currently looking for more locations to partner with.
 We provide temporary and/or permanent signage, educational materials for drivers (parents or customers) and can offer presentations as well.
 Email us if you'd like to get involved!

-Pilot participants: TEAMS Learning Center, Seeds Learning Center, The Learning Well, Joyful Scholars Montessori, and the Town Toyota Center Covid-19 mass vaccination site.
+Past and current participants: TEAMS Learning Center, Seeds Learning Center, The Learning Well, Joyful Scholars Montessori, Little Friends Christian Daycare, Westside High School, Wenatchee Valley Academy of Learning, Cascade School District, and the Town Toyota Center Covid-19 mass vaccination site.